bishbashbackup/premissh/README.md

 # Premissh
-A prototype tool for automatically creating PREMIS XML from a file.
+A prototype tool for automatically creating PREMIS XML from a file, using DROID, BASH and XSLT.

-This documentation was last updated in 23rd February 2024.
+This documentation was last updated in 24th February 2024.

 ## Contents